Business Plan

 What is the difference between a business plan and a business model?

 A business model describes how a company creates, delivers, and captures value, essentially explaining how the business makes money.
 It identifies the customer segments, value propositions, revenue streams, cost structure, and key resources and partnerships.
-A business plan is a comprehensive document that elaborates on the business model by adding detailed market research, competitive analysis, organizational structure, financial projections, and operational strategies.
+A business plan is an extensive document that elaborates on the business model by adding detailed market research, competitive analysis, organizational structure, financial projections, and operational strategies.
 The Business Model Canvas, developed by Alexander Osterwalder, provides a one-page visual framework for the business model, which then serves as the foundation for the more detailed business plan.

 How do you write an executive summary for a business plan?